 5. Keep Your Devices Secured

-A lot of us LIVE on our devices, including phones, tablets, and laptops making them a prime target for hackers.
-This is why it’s important to keep your devices updated with the latest software whether it’s Microsoft or Apple.
+A lot of us LIVE on our devices.
+Making your phone, tablet, and laptop a prime target for hackers.
+This is why it’s important to keep your devices updated with the latest software, whether it’s Microsoft or Apple.

 • Turn on automatic updates in your settings.